 Engagement from employers

 Many students value attending career fairs for the personal connection.
 The connection that the students can make with your company’s recruiter/staff helps to excite the fit candidates and weed out the unfit.
 Therefore, you need to make sure your representatives are ready to come to the fair early and actively engage with as many applicants as possible.
 They should be aware of your goals at the fair and how you intend to achieve them.
+The experience each candidate has when they come to your booth is far more important than the sheer number of candidates.
+Therefore, to quickly engage top college students and improve your career fairs’ ROI, recruiters must be able to manage the event, documents, team members and most importantly, candidates interactions on one streamlined platform.

 At the end of the day, the fair will end and you’ll have to pack everything up, but that doesn’t mean you’re done engaging with students.
 Millennials seriously appreciate follow-ups.
 If you’re taking applications, you should keep applicants in the loop through every phase of the hiring process — any communications from an employer are welcome, even rejections.
 If you feel your current process is inefficient and follow-up is time-consuming, you should consider implementing campus recruiting software to help with the process.